maticstric/ebukafy/README.md

            -h       Display usage statement.

+           -a       Optional.
+Set the author of book.

            -u       Optional.
 Set uid manually.
 If not set, it will be randomly generated.
 A uid is mandatory according to the epub standard.

-           -a       Set the author of book.

            -l       Set the language of book.
 This should be the IANA language tag.
                     If you don't know the tag for a language look up 'IANA Language